- September 01, 2021

 This course will build upon the skills developed in MGMT1103 to further enhance the learner's technical communication skills in the business environment.

 Learners will gain the skills they need to use programming skills for task

 automation framework for administration of servers, clients, and networks.
 After completing this course learners will know software and hardware installation, hardware and software configuration, user account creation and management command environment, and how to write and maintain scripts.

-Learners will take the skills they have learned throughout the ITS diploma and will work on a real world project to gain the necessary experience they will need to enter the workforce.
+In this course, learners utilize the skills they have developed throughout the Information Technology Systems diploma to work on a real-world project, gaining the experience they will need to enter the workforce.